Sid9366/Mirror-bot-1-workflow/README.md

 Setup secrets in settings --> Secrets

 ```
-GH_TOKEN :- Your github personal access token, from https://github.com/settings/tokens
+GIT_TOKEN :- Your github personal access token, from https://github.com/settings/tokens
-REPO :- Your Secret Repository, as in "<reponame>"
+BOT_REPO  :- Your Secret Repository, as in "<github.com/username/reponame>"
-GHUSER :- Your GitHub UserName
+GIT_NAME  :- Your GitHub UserName
-GHMAIL :- You GitHub Email Address
+GIT_EMAIL :- You GitHub Email Address
 ```

 ### What is this repo about?